- Web app security

 Following the date the term "union" signals the start of the SQL command.

-trial and error, the attacker has been able to work out the name of the
+trial and error, the attacker is able to work out the name of the

-fields within the users table.
-Then the attacker uses this information to
+within the user's table.
+The attacker then uses this information to write

 This is a basic example of SQL injection.
-In the real world, injection attacks are far more sophisticated, with hackers making use of specialist tools, helping them automate their attacks.
+In the real world, injection attacks are far more sophisticated, with hackers using specialist tools, helping them automate their attacks.

 2. Broken authentication and session management

-The second most critical vulnerability on the OWASP list relates to how the web app authenticates and protects each user web session.
-There are many types of flaws with broken authentication and session management, one of which is session hijacking.
+The second most critical vulnerability on the 2017 OWASP list relates to how the web application authenticates and protects each user web session.
+There are several potential vulnerabilities with authentication and session management if not managed correctly by the application; one of the most common is session hijacking.

 An attacker may seek to steal (hijack) a web session by learning a victim's secret session ID.
-Knowing a user's session ID can allow an attacker to impersonate the user's authenticated connection with the web server, compromising the user account.
-If the web app manages session IDs poorly, such as displaying a session ID within a URL instead of using a cookie, it can be a fairly simple for an attacker to obtain the session ID by tricking the user.
+Knowing a user's session ID can allow an attacker to impersonate the user's authenticated connection with the web server, and to compromise the user’s account.
+If the web app manages session IDs poorly, such as displaying a session ID within a URL instead of using a cookie, it can be a fairly simple for an attacker to swipe the session ID by tricking the user.

 to obtain session IDs directly from the user's locally stored cookie

 files, by tricking users into running covert scripts.
 A simple script can